mjburak/aboutme/ai-pairing-stationforge.md

 - **6,691** images
 - Two correctly formatted import files, ready for pricing, built from what would have otherwise been weeks of manual copy-paste

-My friend handled the final uploads himself.
+My friend will handle the final uploads himself.
 What was originally agreed at $15/hour turned into more, once he saw five hours of work replace what would have been a month of tedious manual entry on his end.

 ## The actual takeaway